pyohio/pyohio-cfp-website/pinaxcon/templates/static_pages/program/selection_process.md

 PyOhio is using a two-phase review process for 2018.
-This is intended to allow attendees and others interested in PyOhio to have input in the talk selection decision while leaving the final program curation up to the program committe.
+This is intended to allow attendees and others interested in PyOhio to have input in the talk selection decision while leaving the final program curation up to the Program Co-Chairs.

 ## Phase One: Ranking of anonymized proposals